Canon T6 vs Pentax KP

 |5.||Canon T5||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |7.||Canon T5i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |9.||Canon T3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |11.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |13.||Pentax K-70||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 |15.||Pentax K-3 II||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the KP has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T6 does not feature such a mic input.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the T6 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the KP have been discontinued, but can regularly be found used on ebay.
+The T6 was replaced by the Canon T7, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.